 How to Make Lemon Curd

-The first time I made lemon curd I made it out of curiosity because I had never had it or heard of it before coming across it in a cookbook.
+The first time I made lemon curd I made it out of curiosity.
+I'd never had it or heard of it before coming across it in a cookbook.
 I was amazed at how easy it was to make and how good it was.
 Once I made it there was no going back.

 The recipe starts with zesting the lemon directly into the sugar.
 When citrus fruit is zested the oils are released and a lot of the flavor and scent are in the oils.
 Zesting the fruit directly into the sugar ensures that you are capturing as much flavor as possible.

-Whisk the egg yolks and sugar together in a 2-quart or 3-quart non-reactive saucepan until the mixture is well blended and the sugar starts to dissolve.
+Whisk the egg yolks and sugar together in a 3-quart non-reactive saucepan.
 Next add the fresh lemon juice, egg yolks, whole eggs, and butter and slowly stir the ingredients together.
 The butter will remain solid until you start to heat the mixture.

-Place the saucepan over medium heat and whisk it constantly making sure to cover the entire bottom and corners of the pan.
+Place the saucepan over medium heat and whisk constantly.
 When the butter melts, reduce the heat to medium-low heat.
 Do not walk away from the curd while you are cooking it or it will burn.
 If you have to walk away for some reason, remove the pan from the heat.